-1. A public health dietitian in collaboration with community partners has developed an education program for grade 3 students on healthy snacks.
-The program was piloted with children in two different schools and is now ready for use in all city schools.
-What is the best strategy for the dietitian to take?
-1. Contact the school board to have the information put onto the board's website 2.
-Send copies of the program to all grade 3 teachers and offer in-service classes 3.
-Write a newsletter outlining the program plan and send to all school principals 4.
-Present the program to the parent school council in each school cognitive level\\\\\ competency category\\\\\ temporal aspect \\\\\
+1.

+ry partners has developed an education program for grade 3

+• th children in two different schools and is now ready for use

+• at is the best strategy for the dietit

+oard to have the information put of

+rogram to all grade 3 teachers and

+utlining the program plan and sen

+4. Present the program to the parent school council in ea ch school

+cognitive level competency category temporal aspect

+2.

-In a small community hospital, a new product has been purchased to thicken liquids for clients with dysphagia.
-A new recipe has been developed.
-What should the foodservice dietitian do next?
+nospital, a new product has been r purchased to thicken liquids for clients with dysphagia.
+A

+veloped.
+What should the foodser

-1. Add the recipe to the nourishment binder and flag it for staff
+- e nourishment binder and flag it fo

-2. Have foodservice staff attend an in-service to learn about the product and recipe cognitive level\\\\\ competency category\\\\\ temporal aspect \\\\\
+aff attend an in-service to learn ab

-3. Write a memo about the product and provide to all foodservice staff
+the product and provide to all foo •

-4. Ask the clinical dietitian to do a presentation on dysphagia to the foodservice staff
+tian to do a presentation on dysph

+iding Inval Assessment and assessment

+cognitive level competency category temporal aspect

+3.

-3. A 70-year-old physically inactive client with chronic constipation is referred for counselling following hip replacement surgery.
-The dietitian concludes that the client is following Canada's Food Guide and their diet contains at least 35 g of fibre each day.
+· • nstipation is referred for counselling following hip

+ent is following Canada's Food Guide and their diet contains

+at least 35 g of fibre ea ch day.
 What should the dietitian do?

-1. Document the assessment in the client's chart and refer them to the physiotherapist 2.
-Tell the client that they need to exercise more frequently 3.
-Tell the client that they are eating well and does not need to change their diet 4.
-Discuss the client's activity needs with them and the physiotherapist cognitive level competency category temporal aspect \\\\\
+1. Document the assess ment in the client's chart and refe er them to the physiotherapist

+2. Tell the client that th ey need to exercise more frequen tly

+3. Tell the client that th ey are eating well and does not no eed to change their diet

+activity needs with them and the p

+cognitive level competency category temporal aspect